docker/docs/ee/ucp/admin/configure/collect-cluster-metrics.md

 shows you how to configure Docker, set up Prometheus to run as a Docker container, and monitor your Docker instance using Prometheus.

 In UCP 3.0, Prometheus servers were standard containers.
 In UCP 3.1, Prometheus runs as a Kubernetes deployment.
-By default, this will be a daemonset that runs on every manager node.
-One benefit of this change is you can set the daemonset to not schedule on any nodes, which effectively disables Prometheus if you don’t use the UCP web interface.
+By default, this will be a DaemonSet that runs on every manager node.
+One benefit of this change is you can set the DaemonSet to not schedule on any nodes, which effectively disables Prometheus if you don’t use the UCP web interface.

 The data is stored locally on disk for each Prometheus server, so data is not replicated on new managers or if you schedule Prometheus to run on a new node.
 Metrics are not kept longer than 24 hours.